 At the same time as trying to retain existing businesses, efforts must also address retaining the workforce that supports those businesses.
-Actions such as ensuring schools reopen and childcare is available, and provision of temporary housing for employees, can assist in getting employees back to jobs as soon as the businesses have reopened.
+Actions such as ensuring that schools reopen and childcare is available, provision of temporary housing for employees, and communication of a community's post-disaster plan can assist in getting employees back to jobs as soon as the businesses have reopened.

 After a disaster, the market for certain businesses may decrease or be eliminated due to financial troubles or customer demand changes.
 However, other industries may provide employment opportunities, such as the construction industry, which will boom temporarily due to rebuilding needs.
-Workforce training programs are important to provide residents with appropriate skill sets to fill newly available positions and to adjust workforce skills to other industries that may take a more permanent hold in the community due to the post-disaster environment.
+Workforce training programs are important to provide residents with appropriate skill sets to fill newly available positions due to recovery efforts and to adjust workforce skills to other industries that may take a more permanent hold in the community due to the post-disaster environment.

 Action Plans Timeline Responsibility

 Examples:

 Coordinate provision of workforce housing.

 Coordinate provision of workforce transportation.

-Provide employment resources, and workforce training and placement.
+Provide employment resources and workforce placement.